-Finally in 1492 the Spanish monarchs Ferdinand II and Isabella I agreed to support Columbus’ expedition and promised to make him Viceroy and Governor of any lands which he could claim for Spain.
-On the 3rd of August 1492 Columbus set sail from Palos de la Frontera on route to the Canary Islands, heading south in order to avoid prevailing westerly winds in the Azores.
+Finally, in 1492 the Spanish monarchs Ferdinand II and Isabella I agreed to support Columbus’ expedition and promised to make him Viceroy and Governor of any lands which he could claim for Spain.
+On the 3rd of August 1492, Columbus set sail from Palos de la Frontera en route to the Canary Islands, heading south in order to avoid prevailing westerly winds in the Azores.

 Find out more about Christopher Columbus and the discovery of the Americas here.